7 Konglish Housing Words You’ll Hear in Korea — From Apartment (아파트) to One Room (원룸)

 💛 Story Note

-• Full-option (풀옵션, pul-op-syeon) = rental with appliances included
+• Full-option (풀옵션, pul-op-syeon) = furnished rental (often appliance-included)

 Situation